Our campaign wins

-Government publishes plans to reform the Mental Health Act
+Government reforms the Mental Health Act

-In January 2021, the government published the Mental Health Act White Paper which set out their plans to reform the Act.
+In June 2022, the government published a Draft Mental Health Bill which set out their plans to reform the Mental Health Act.
 This came as a result of many years of campaigning by Rethink Mental Illness and our friends across the mental health sector.
 It marked the beginning of a transition towards meaningful change in the care and treatment of people living with severe mental illness who are detained under the Act.
+This wouldn’t have happened without the support of our campaigners who kept up the pressure by emailing and meeting their MPs.
+The Bill is now going through the parliamentary process, after which it will receive Royal Assent and become Law.

 £500m package of mental health funding announced amid Covid-19 pandemic